devgroves/healthcheckSSEAPI/Readme.md

  5. And finally, we have used the PHP flush() function to make sure that the data is sent right away, rather than buffered until the PHP code is complete.
   `flush()`
 ### How Data Received on client browser??
-1.To open a connection to the server to begin receiving events from it, create a new EventSource object with the URL of a script that generates the events.
+ 1.To open a connection to the server to begin receiving events from it, create a new EventSource object with the URL of a script that generates the events__
-2.Once event source had instantiated  then client browser can begin listening for messages from the server by attaching a handler for the message event.'
+ 2.Once event source had instantiated  then client browser can begin listening for messages from the server by attaching a handler for the message event __
  3.once the data is received we are showing it in UI using `easyPieChart`.
 ## How To Run the created project?
-1.open xampp,Start Apache server.
+ 1.open xampp,Start Apache server__
-2.Open [http://localhost:8080//serversideevents/view.html](http://localhost:8080//serversideevents/view.html) to view it in your browser.
+ 2.Open [http://localhost:8080//serversideevents/view.html](http://localhost:8080//serversideevents/view.html) to view it in your browser__
-3.The page will reload when you make changes.
+ 3.The page will reload when you make changes__
-4.You may also see any lint errors in the console.
+ 4.You may also see any lint errors in the console__
 ## Demo Snap:
 ![Alt text](./systemhealthcheck.gif)